Funkenjaeger/pico-els/README.md

  * Use an accessible, popular ecosystem to facilitate further development (let's face it, the TI CCS toolchain is not great)

 ### Architecture
 This implementation uses the Raspberry Pi Pico 2 (RP2350 silicon).
-This chip has dual ARM cores and PIO peripheral state machines, well suited to a mix of realtime and non-realtime interfaces.ccccccccccccccccccccc
+This chip has dual ARM cores and PIO peripheral state machines, well suited to a mix of realtime and non-realtime interfaces.

 ## License and Disclaimer